-A collection of assets and people designed to v, c k together to achieve a recognisable function.
+A collection of assets and people designed to work together to achieve a recognisable function.

 Requirements

 Used in terms such as Detailed Interface Requirements.
 In this context it relates to needs and constraints imposed across interface boundaries to ensure correct interfacing, and not to user requirements.